 About Merrimack’s Cooperative Education Program

 Our program, the second established in New England, was founded more than 35 years ago.
-Students in all divisions can participate.
+Students in all divisions may participate.
 For eligible liberal arts and sciences students, we offer a four-year program, while eligible students in business or science & engineering can opt for our five-year program.
-You can join the co-op program in the fall or spring semester.
-We maintain relationships with local, regional, national, and international participating companies and organizations in a wide range of fields—and we support students who develop their own co-op job opportunities.
+You may join the co-op program in the fall or spring semester.
+We maintain relationships with local, regional, national, and international companies and organizations in a wide range of fields—and we support students who develop their own co-op opportunities.

 The Cooperative Education Program at Merrimack College – offered to all majors - lets you explore a career that interests you while also gaining hands-on experience that will make you more desirable to future employers.
 Working in a paid career-related job during your college years can bring added confidence, valuable contacts, and marketable skills that will help you pursue your long-term goals.